Heegaard Floer homology and integer surgeries on links: Beyond the surgery theorem

 It is straightforward to extend this argument to links of several components (and arbitrary sublinks).
 This leads to a proof of Theorem~\ref{thm:Cobordisms} in the case when the complete system $\Hyper$ is basic.

-For general complete systems, note that the quasi-isomorphisms used in the proof of Theorem~\ref{thm:surgery} in Section~\ref{sec:invariance} respect the inclusion maps.
+For general complete systems, note that the quasi-isomorphisms used in the proof of Theorem~\ref{thm:FirstSurgery} in Sections~\ref{sec:invariance} and \ref{sec:proofgen} respect the inclusion maps.
 We obtain the desired commutative diagram, except that a priori, the bottom row is a more general cobordism map than the one considered in \cite{HolDiskFour}.
-More precisely, it counts holomorphic triangles between colored, multi-pointed Heegaard diagrams (for the respective three-manifolds) that may not be basic in the sense of Definition~\ref{def:hbasic}; the original cobordism maps $F^-_{W_{\Lambda}(L', L), \t}$ as defined in \cite{HolDiskFour}, were going between basic diagrams.
-Nevertheless, after some handleslides, isotopies and index one/two stabilizations and destabilizations, we can arrange so that the multi-pointed Heegard triple diagrams involved are all obtained from basic ones by a sequence of index zero/three paleo- and neo-chromatic stabilizations.
-The fact that the bottom row can be identified with $F^-_{W_{\Lambda}(L', L), \t} \otimes \Id$ then follows from Proposition~\ref{prop:StabPolygonH}. \end {proof}
+More precisely, it counts holomorphic triangles between multi-pointed Heegaard diagrams (for the respective three-manifolds) that may have more than one basepoint; the original cobordism maps $F^-_{W_{\Lambda}(L', L), \t}$ as defined in \cite{HolDiskFour}, were going between singly pointed diagrams.
+Nevertheless, after some handleslides, isotopies and index one/two stabilizations and destabilizations, we can arrange so that the multi-pointed Heegard triple diagrams involved are all obtained from basic ones by a sequence of index zero/three (free and link) stabilizations.
+The fact that the bottom row can be identified with $F^-_{W_{\Lambda}(L', L), \t}$ then follows from Propositions~\ref{prop:StabPolygonH} and \ref{prop:PolyDestab03a}. \end {proof}